tw-haiven/haiven-sample-knowledge-pack/prompts/chat/threat_modelling_step_by_step.md

 title: "Threat modelling scenarios - step by step"
 categories: ["coding", "architecture"]

 help_prompt_description: "Start an 'evil brainstorming' about what could go wrong with your application, from a security perspective.
-The AI will stop after each category to ask you for corrections and additions"
+The AI will stop after each category to ask you for corrections and additions."
 help_user_input: "Provide a description of the architecture and/or the user flow."

 ---